worseTyler/MarkdownBlogs/2021/01/streaming-online-presentation-obs/index.md

 ![The finished product.
 Kevin's video in the corner and the screen behind him](https://intellitect.com/wp-content/uploads/2021/01/Kevin-Screen-Share.png "Advanced Screen Sharing Techniques for Online Presentations")

 Here's what my finished product looks like.
-I focus on techincal streams and am often live-coding, but this setup works for any type of content.
+I focus on technical streams and am often live-coding, but this setup works for any type of content.

 The trouble is, OBS is a streaming and recording program and isn't considered a major communication platform.
 Many events and venues utilize products that their coordinators already are familiar with and consider convenient, such as Microsoft Teams.